-IMPORTANT: Since Period 110, ESO has been employing Distributed Peer Review (DPR) for approximately half of the submitted proposals (see Sect.
+IMPORTANT: ESO employs Distributed Peer Review (DPR) for approximately half of the submitted proposals (see Sect.
 1.1).
 ESO proposals must be submitted using the web-based tool p1.

+The proposal anonymisation is mandatory for all submitted proposals including DDT.
+Failure to abide by the Dual-Anonymous Peer Review (DAPR) rules may lead to the disqualification of the proposal.
+Applicants must formulate the scientific rationales of their proposals following the anonymisation rules and examples described in this link, which also gives a detailed description of the DAPR paradigm.

 In addition, as previously announced, ESO requests all science users to provide more detailed and updated information in their User Portal profile.
 Users failing to do this will not be able to submit a proposal as PI and/or as CoI.
-Furthermore, restrictions imposed by the global COVID-19 pandemic may result in changes to the content and conditions provided in this Call that cannot be foreseen at the time of writing.
-In particular, runs scheduled in Visitor Mode during Period 112 may need to be executed in Designated Visitor Mode if travel restrictions are in place.

 Further information can be found via the Phase 1 webpage.
-Details on the instruments and ESO facilities offered in Period 112 can be found on the La Silla Paranal Observatory Call for Proposals webpage.
-The main characteristics of all Period 112 instruments offered at La Silla and Paranal are described in the Instrument Summary table.
+Details on the instruments and ESO facilities offered in Period 114 can be found on the La Silla Paranal Observatory Call for Proposals webpage.
+The main characteristics of all Period 114 instruments offered at La Silla and Paranal are described in the Instrument Summary table.
 Useful information about Phase 1 can be accessed from the Important Links webpage (e.g., telescope pressure and definitions of observing constraints).
 Any updates after the release of this Call will be listed on the Late Breaking News webpage.